Ashwan1-yadav/NeuraGO/README.md

 ## 🎯 Usage

-1. Create an account or login
+1. Create an neuraGO account or login
 2. Set your pickup location and destination
 3. Choose your ride type
 4. Confirm and track your ride